awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Security.md

 For information about downloading certificates, see [Using SSL/TLS to encrypt a connection to a DB cluster](UsingWithRDS.SSL.md)\.

-We recommend the MariaDB Connector/J client as a client that supports SAN with SSL\.
-For more information, see the [MariaDB Connector/J download](https://downloads.mariadb.org/connector-java/) page\.
+We recommend the AWS JDBC Driver for MySQL as a client that supports SAN with SSL/TLS\.
+For more information about the AWS JDBC Driver for MySQL and complete instructions for using it, see the [AWS JDBC Driver for MySQL GitHub repository](https://awslabs.github.io/aws-mysql-jdbc/)\.

 **Topics**
 + [Requiring an SSL/TLS connection to an Aurora MySQL DB cluster](#AuroraMySQL.Security.SSL.RequireSSL)